 Dave Aquino: Thanks so much, Roddy.
 Great to be here.
 I really appreciate getting to join and talk about this series of issues and opportunities today.
 My name is Dave Aquino.
 Most recently, I was the chief operating officer and CIO for SharkNinja, a two-billion-dollar home appliance company based in Needham, Massachusetts.

-Prior to that role, I was, for six years, the COO and CIO for apparel and uniform company, Barco Uniforms.
-That was focused half on healthcare as well as the other half on corporate identity and quick service restaurant business.
+Prior to that role, I was, for six years, the COO and CIO for apparel and uniform company, corporate identity and quick service restaurant business.
 Great to be here.